 LPN Schools in Florida with Certification Overviews

-Florida State College at Jacksonville, previously known as Florida Community College at Jacksonville, serves more than 80,000 students each year.
+Florida State College at Jacksonville, previously known as Florida Community College at Jacksonville, serves more than 55,000 students each year through its credit and non-credit programs.
 The college's workforce development program is the largest in Florida.
-The practical nursing certificate program is offered through Florida Coast Career Tech, a division of Florida State College.

 Practical Nursing Certificate

 Aspiring participants must have proof of CPR certification, high school diplomas (or the equivalent) and passing scores on the Test of Adult Basic Education exam.
 The 1,350 hours of training amounts to 45 credit hours.
 The curriculum provides coursework in biology, anatomy, physiology and health care systems.
 Topics of study include basic nursing skills, nutrition, medical-surgical disorders, specialty care and medical terminology.
 Students also undergo clinical rotations.

 Those who complete the program can sit for the NCLEX-PN (National Council Licensure Examination for Licensed Practical/Vocational Nurses).
 Upon passing the test, they can obtain licensure as an LPN.

 Miami Dade College

 Miami Dade College is an extensive college system with eight campuses and various outreach centers throughout the state.
 Miami Dade College offers vocational, associate's and bachelor's degree programs in over 300 areas of study.